jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

   }
 }
 ```
-Install packages with the following command.
+Then install packages defined in 'package.json' with the following command.
 ```sh
 $ npm install
 ```